pminina01/readthedocs/WebService-target.md

 For more info on BOM, check [Wikipedia](https://en.wikipedia.org/wiki/Byte_order_mark)

+_escapeDataRfc3986_ - NLog will by default encode parameters as UTF8 and escape special characters according to Rfc2396.
+To escape data according to standard Rc3986, set this option to 'true' (Available from NLog 4.4)

+_escapeDataNLogLegacy_ - NLog will by default encode parameters as UTF8 and escape special characters according to Rfc2396.
+To escape data according to the old non-standard NLog style, set this option to 'true' (Available from NLog 4.4)

 _protocol_ - Protocol to be used when calling web service.
 Default: Soap11
 Possible values: